HJRichardson/Sudoku/README.md

 The terminal version of the sudoku game has the following features listed in the menu below:

 ![Sudoku Grid](https://github.com/HJRichardson/Sudoku/blob/main/TerminalMenu.png?raw=true)
-- Manual entry: The user can select whichever sudoku field they would like to set/clear a value for by providing coordinates in the form (row, column) (starting from the top left corner as (1,1)).
+- Manual entry: The user can select whichever sudoku field they would like to set/clear a value for by providing coordinates in the form $(row, column)$ (starting from the top left corner as $(1,1)$).
 The program will only allow values which satisfy the standard sudoku rules of the instance of the game (cannot have multiple values in the same row/column/subgrid, and any initially set values provided in the game files cannot be changed).
 If an invalid move is attempted, the value will not be entered into the grid, and the terminal will output which entries in the grid conflict with the attempted move.
 The terminal's grid can be seen below:

   ![Sudoku Grid](https://github.com/HJRichardson/Sudoku/blob/main/SudokuGrid.png?raw=true)